 RPIL also regularly reviews and monitors the contractual arrangements with external fund managers, to ensure that the arrangement meets the investment objective, aligns with the Trustee's investment views and role as a responsible investor.
-This includes the fund managers' approaches to stewardship and ESG integration, including climate change.
+This includes the fund managers' approaches to stewardship and environmental, social and governance ('ESG') integration, including climate change.
 Investee companies are also engaged with to improve their performance.
 For external fund managers, portfolio turnover is assessed on a strategy basis, to ensure it is in line with expectations.
-Fees, including incentive fees (where appropriate), are negotiated and performance is assessed net of fees.
+Fees, including incentive fees (where appropriate) are negotiated and performance is assessed net of fees.